Top

 Notifications and Reminders

-Work closely with my product managers regarding project scope and requirements as design lead
+• As design lead, work closely with product managers and developers (product trio) regarding project scope and requirements.

 Green.jpg